Experience with us the Springtime in Gallura: what to do, what to see, the best events and places in this ancient region full of charm in Sardinia!

 Visiting Gallura in springtime is a good choice: the temperatures keep around a pleasant 20° average, the breeze blows lightly from the sea and the warm Mediterranean sun makes you and the island's flora blossom again.

-Another reason to visiting Gallura in springtime is the absence of the mass tourism that hits this part of North Sardinia during the summer months.
+Another reason to visit Gallura in springtime is the absence of the mass tourism that hits this part of North Sardinia during the summer months.
 Prices are much more affordable, restaurants are less crowded and the overall experience is more relaxing.

 The damsel from the field returns, The sun is sinking in the west; Her bundle on her head she sets, And in her hand she bears A bunch of roses and of violets.
 To-morrow is a holiday, And she, as usual, must them wear Upon her bodice, in her hair.